Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 formats.
 MPEG defined several media container formats such as [[!ISOBMFF]] and [[!MPEG2TS]], which are widely adopted and well supported.
 However, these are general purpose formats, targeting several different application areas.
 To do so, they provide many different profiles and options.
-Detailed interoperability is often achieved through other application standards such as those for broadcast, storage or streaming.
+Interoperability is often achieved through other application standards such as those for broadcast, storage or streaming.
 For interoperable live media ingest, this document provides guidance on how to use [[!ISOBMFF]] and [[!MPEGCMAF]] for